ealtintas/whoavail/README.md

 - Saves WHOIS output to timestamped files.
 - Detects "available" messages in WHOIS output heuristically.
 - Sleeps between lookups to avoid rate-limiting.
+- Captures the whois output in a text file named as "DATE-TIME_domainname.whois_out".

 ---